-- preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - · salaries and other personnel-related expenses.
+- preclinical testing, - · clinical trials, - clinical supplies and related formulation and design costs, and - · salaries and other personnel-related expenses.

-Research and development expense decreased to \$7.6 million from \$12.5 million in the three months ended March 31, 2009 and 2008, respectively.
-The decrease was primarily due to decreases in clinical and other development activities for Remoxy, partially offset by increased activities in metastatic melanoma, hemophilia and other projects.
-Research and development expenses included non-cash stock-based compensation expense of \$1.1 million and \$1.0 million in the three months ended March 31, 2009 and 2008, respectively.
+Research and development expense decreased to \$5.1 million from \$11.2 million in the three months ended June 30, 2009 compared to the same period in 2008 and to \$12.7 million from \$23.7 million in the six months ended June 30, 2009 compared to the same period in 2008.
+The decrease was primarily due to decreases in clinical and other development activities for Remoxy as well as the recent assumption by King of primary regulatory responsibility for Remoxy, partially offset by increased activities in metastatic melanoma, hemophilia and other projects.
+Research and development expenses included non-cash stock-based compensation expense of \$0.9 million and \$1.0 million in the three months ended June 30, 2009 and 2008, respectively and \$2.0 million in each of the six months ended June 30, 2009 and 2008, respectively.

 We expect research and development expenses to fluctuate over the next several years as we continue our development efforts.
 In particular, with King assuming most development activities for Remoxy, we expect our related reimbursable expenses for Remoxy will be lower in the future.
-We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including current and potential clinical trials for our other abuse-resistant drug candidates, as well as further clinical development of our product candidates in metastatic melanoma and hemophilia.
-King is obligated to reimburse development expenses for our abuse-resistant drug candidates pursuant to our strategic alliance.
-Our research and development expenses may fluctuate from period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.
+We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including current and potential clinical trials for our other drug candidates designed to reduce potential risks of unintended use, as well as further clinical development of our product candidates in metastatic melanoma and hemophilia.
+King is obligated to reimburse development expenses for our drug candidates designed to reduce potential risks of unintended use pursuant to our strategic alliance.
+Our research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.